mreithub/manuel.reithuber.net/_posts/2016-07-08-setting-up-debian-hosts.md

   - server
   - ubuntu
 ---
-In this post I&#8217;ll try to sum up the steps I take right after I get my hands on a vanilla [debian](https://www.debian.org) installation (the same applies to [Ubuntu](http://www.ubuntu.com) or other debian derivatives).
+In this post I'll try to sum up the steps I take right after I get my hands on a vanilla [debian](https://www.debian.org) installation (the same applies to [Ubuntu](http://www.ubuntu.com) or other debian derivatives).

 Some of these commands are interactive (they can be automated though).
-I&#8217;m not doing this often enough to justify an automation.
+I'm not doing this often enough to justify an automation.

 First I install a few convenience packages (depending on the installation, some of them may already be present)